 Rob writes and lectures regularly on labor and employment law issues and has presented at the AFL-CIO LCC Conference, the Washington State Bar Association's Labor and Employment Law CLE, and the ABA Labor & Employment Law Section's Committee on Technology in the Workplace.
 He speaks regularly to union members and conducts trainings to help unions more effectively represent their members.

 Before law school, Rob worked as an organizer for Southern Echo, Inc., in Greenville and Jackson, MS, on voting rights, environmental justice, and education issues.
 He lives in Seattle with his family where they avidly support the Seattle Sounders FC and the OL Reign, the professional men's and women's soccer teams.

 - Extensive Public Records Act litigation at trial and appellate court level defending public-sector union membership lists from Freedom Foundation.

 - Successfully defended over a dozen duty of fair representation claims before the National Labor Relations Board.

 - Litigated numerous secondary boycott and hot-cargo unfair labor practice cases under NLRA Sections 8(b)(4) and 8(e) before the NLRB and federal court.

 - SEIU 925 v.
-State of Washington and Freedom Foundation, No. 96578 (2019), Argued before Washington Supreme Court regarding application of Initiative 1501 to pending Public Records Act request for roster of child care providers.
+State of Washington and Freedom Foundation, 194 Wn.2d 546 (2019) (argued and prevailed before Washington Supreme Court regarding application of Initiative 1501 to pending Public Records Act request for roster of child care providers).